jayacotton/MPM-Port-Workspace/README.md

 Porting DRI MP/M os to S100 Z180 SBC board.

 This is all WIP at this time.
+Below is my journy to getting MPM to load and run.

 I have added 2 Z180 manuals to the repo.
 These are references for the Z180 port.